Reviews You Can Rely On

 Credit: Rebecca Glades

 If you're a blanket user on the move, you'll likely appreciate the comfort of a blanket-turned-cape/poncho.
-The Rumpl models snap around you at the neck, leaving your hands free, while the Horizon Hound Down can be further snapped to keep you bundled even as you wander.
+The Rumpl snaps around you at the neck, leaving your hands free, while the Horizon Hound Down can be further snapped to keep you bundled even as you wander.
 The Kammok Firebelly is unique with a zipper opening mid-blanket that facilitates the poncho conversion.

 camping blanket